 Legal firearms include centerfire rifles and handguns that are not fully automatic, using only hard-cast solid lead, soft point, hollow point, tumble-on-impact, or other expanding bullets and any gauge shotgun using only slugs.

-Legal muzzleloaders include rifles, pistols, or muskets that can be loaded with bullets only through the front of the firing chamber and that fire a bullet of .40 inches in diameter or larger using hard-cast solid lead, conical lead, saboted, or tumble-on-impact bullets.
-Magnifying scopes may be used.
+Legal muzzleloaders include rifles, pistols, and muskets that are loaded with bullets only through the front of the firing chamber and that fire a bullet of .40 inches in diameter or larger using hard-cast solid lead, conical lead, sabot-ed, or tumble-on-impact bullets.
+Magnifying scopes may be used as long as they do not project visible light towards the target.

 Kansas is known for its private land hunting, but it also has some great public land and WIHA land to hunt.
 You can find the complete online map for all WIHA hunting land in Kansas at https://ksoutdoors.com/KDWP-Info/Locations/Hunting-Fishing-Atlas/Hunting-Atlas.